-

 This graph shows the population index in Iceland, the western area, the central area, and the eastern area.
 The year 2011 is used as zero and the index in that year 100.
 In 2011-2015, the central area index declined while increasing throughout the country as a whole and in the western area.
 From the year 2015, the population index has risen from 98.68 to 106.24 in the central area.
 It peaked at 114.07 in 2018.

-This graph shows the increase in residents of foreign nationalities in Norðurþing, Skútustaðahreppur, Tjörneshreppur, and Þingeyjarsveit.
+This graph shows the increase in residents of foreign nationalities in Norðurþing, Tjörneshreppur, and Þingeyjarsveit.
 The numbers for Norðurþing apply to the whole municipality.
 The population of foreign residents increased evenly from 2011 to 2016.
-Between 2016 and 2017, the number of foreign residents increased by 258 and 346 between 2017 2018.
-After the construction of Theistareykir Power Plant and the PCC Bakki Silicon plant, the number of residents of foreign nationalities has decreased; in 2021 there were a total of 673 foreign residents.
-In 2022 there were 723 foreign residents in the area or a total of 16% of the residents.
+Between 2016 and 2017, the number of foreign residents increased by 188 and 221 between 2017 and 2018.
+After the construction of Theistareykir Power Plant and the PCC Bakki Silicon plant, the number of residents of foreign nationalities has decreased; in 2021 there were a total of 455 foreign residents.
+In 2023 there were 810 foreign residents in the area or a total of 17,83% of the residents.

 This graph shows that of residents with foreign nationalities most come from Poland.
-Thereafter comes Germany, Slovakia and finally residents from The Czech Republic.
-In 2020 people from Slovakia came in 4th when it came to the most populous foreign residents in the four municipalities in the central area.
+Thereafter comes The Czech Republic, Spain and finally residents from Slovakia.
+In 2023 people from Lithuania came in 5th when it came to the most populous foreign residents in the three municipalities in the central area.

 This graph shows the origin of foreign residents by area.
 Most come from countries in Eastern Europe.